Milwaukee District North Line: Operations

 Metra began increased reverse commute service on the line on March 4, 2019.
 This service is part of a pilot-program funded under a two-year, public-private partnership between Metra and Lake County Partners.
 The increased reverse commute service was temporarily suspended during the COVID-19 pandemic, but was reinstated in December 2022.
+On June 3, 2024, Metra updated the timetable and stopping patterns for trains to better reflect current conditions, along with adding an additional late evening departure in each direction, with an inbound 10:30 p.m. train from Fox Lake to Union Station, and a 12:32 a.m. outbound train from Union Station to Fox Lake.